Angelo-Pio/SDN_project1/README.md

 ### Initialization & Setup: ###
 #### "LoadBalancer initialized.
 Recurring checks started." ####
 - When: Immediately upon launching the POX controller.
-- Why: Confirms your module has successfully loaded and the 2-second background timer is running.
+- Why: Confirms the module has successfully loaded and the 2-second background timer is running.
 #### "Installed ARP flood rule on switch {dpid}" ####
-- When: Every time an OpenVSwitch (OVS) successfully connects to the controller (the ConnectionUp event).
+- When: Every time an OpenVSwitch (OVS) successfully connects to the controller (the `ConnectionUp` event).
 - Why: Indicates the controller is proactively telling the switch how to handle basic discovery traffic before any actual data flows.
 ### When a New Burst Starts: ###
 "New burst starting from {src_ip} ...
 Initial path allocated at {rate} Mbps"
-- When: The exact moment the very first packet of a new flow hits a switch (PacketIn event).
+- When: The exact moment the very first packet of a new flow hits a switch (`PacketIn` event).
 - Why: The switch doesn't know where to send it, so it asks the controller.
 The controller calculates the best estimate for the bandwidth and prepares a path.
 #### "Installed path for {worker} -> {collector}: {path}" ####
 - When: Immediately following the previous log.
-- Why: Displays the actual hop-by-hop nodes (e.g., [1, 101, 3]) chosen by your Constrained Shortest Path First (CSPF) algorithm based on available bandwidth.
+- Why: Displays the actual hop-by-hop nodes (e.g., [1, 101, 3]) chosen by the Constrained Shortest Path First (CSPF) algorithm based on available bandwidth.
 #### "Traffic bottleneck hit!
 No available inner fabric paths..."
 (Warning) ####
 - When: Also during a `PacketIn` event, but only if the algorithm fails.
-- Why: Indicates your network is over-saturated, and no links have enough residual bandwidth to support the estimated rate of the new burst.
+- Why: Indicates the network is over-saturated, and no links have enough residual bandwidth to support the estimated rate of the new burst.
 ### While the Burst is Active: ###
 #### "[LIVE RATE] Worker {worker_ip} is actively transmitting at {rate} Mbps" ####
 - When: Every 2 seconds, but only if traffic is actively flowing (rate > 0.1 Mbps).
-- Why: Generated by `_handle_PortStatsReceived` when the switch responds to the controller's periodic polling, showing the real-time physical speed of the traffic.
+- Why: Generated by `_handle_PortStatsReceived()` when the switch responds to the controller's periodic polling, showing the real-time physical speed of the traffic.
 #### "Training Procedure {tp_id} ... active for {uptime}s..." ####
 - When: Every 2 seconds.
-- Why: Generated by `estimate_tp_data()` to remind you which training procedures are currently active and how long they've been running since their first packet.
+- Why: Generated by `estimate_tp_data()` to remind which training procedures are currently active and how long they've been running since their first packet.
 ### When a Burst Ends: ###
 #### "Worker {src_ip} finished burst for Cycle {cycle_id}.
 Flow bytes: {bytes}" ####
 - When: About 5 seconds after the worker actually stops sending data.
 - Why: This is triggered by `FlowRemoved`.
-The switches have an idle_timeout of 5 seconds.
+The switches have an `idle_timeout` of 5 seconds.
 If a switch sees 5 seconds of silence on a specific flow, it deletes the rule and notifies the controller.
 #### "[FINAL RATE] {src_ip} completed burst: {rate} Mbps over {time}s" ####
 - When: Exactly at the same time as the above log.
 - Why: Records the highly accurate historical speed (with the 5 seconds of silence subtracted) so it can be used when this worker starts its next burst.
 #### "Restored {rate} Mbps along path {path}..."
 (Debug level) ####
 - When: Immediately after the `FlowRemoved` event.
-- Why: Frees up the virtual capacity back into the residual_bandwidth of the links so new flows can use it.
+- Why: Frees up the virtual capacity back into the `residual_bandwidth` of the links so new flows can use it.
 ### Cycle Completion: ###
 #### "=== ROUND {cycle_id} GLOBAL SUMMARY === Total Workers: {workers}, Total Data: {bytes}, Global Completion Time: {time}" ####
 - When: Every 2 seconds, the `estimate_cycle_data()` function checks the status of all workers.